Muddz/KindleHighlightsReader/README.md

 ## Features
-- Clean all highlight texts for words before and after the texts like: "ed.
+- Clean all highlight texts for words or characters before and after like: "ed.
 Hello"   =>   "Hello"
-- Insert full-stop/periods on all highlight.
+- Insert full-stop/periods on all highlights.
 - Insert double or single quotations on all highlights.
 - Remove any quotation from all highlights.
 - Export as *.txt*  *.pdf*  *.csv* or *json* files.
 - Works on Windows and MacOS

 ## Installation & Usage